-Businesses that use machinery and equipment to provide manufacturing services to manufacturers, or services to extract or process petroleum or natural gas to oil and gas producers are also eligible for the PM&E exemption for service providers.
-For more information, please see Bulletin PST 110, Production Machinery and Equipment Exemption and Bulletin PST 113, Oil and Gas Industry - Producers and Processors.
+Businesses that use machinery and equipment to provide manufacturing services to oil and gas producers are eligible for the PM&E exemption for service providers.
+For more information, please see Bulletin PST 115, Oil and Gas Industry - Service Providers and Contractors.